Vexuliii/old-readme/README.md

       <p align="center">
   (also leave something in our atabook or draw us smth in our strawpage!!
 We love looking at stuff!! >_<)
  <p align="center">
-NOTE: ATABOOK IS DOWN??? :(( LEAVE A NOTE IN OUR STRAWPAGE INSTEAD!!
-Or a drawing :33
+NOTE: Atabook is #back up!!!!! go leave a msg!!
 <!--dont worry about the images its fine everythings fine-->

 <div align="center">